projecttacoma/fqm-testify/README.md

 ### Exporting a Test Case

-FQM-Testify allows for exporting of all test cases by clicking the "Download All Patients" button, which generates and downloads a zip file with a subdirectory for each Patient, containing a Patient Bundle including the Patient and all resources which reference the Patient.
-Individual Patient Bundles can be downloaded as well by clicking on the a Patient entry and selecting the download button.
+FQM-Testify allows for exporting of all test cases by clicking the "Download All Patients" button, which generates and downloads a zip file with a subdirectory for each Patient, containing a Patient Bundle including the patient and all resources which reference the patient.
+Individual Patient Bundles can be downloaded as well by clicking on the patient entry and selecting the download button.

 ## License